- Request a Free Demo

 FeedbackFive by eComEngine offers excellent Amazon reputation management features for professional sellers.
 Available in 17 Amazon marketplaces, the industry's first feedback and review software is trusted by tens of thousands of Amazon sellers.

 You can use FeedbackFive to automate Amazon feedback and review requests, monitor ASINs for ratings and reviews received, and get real-time text and/or email alerts for new ratings.
 Negative review alerts are particularly useful so that you can respond to offer a refund/replacement or get more information right away.
 Your product and seller reputation are priceless, and FeedbackFive keeps you in tune with both.

-New for 2023: FeedbackFive now makes it easier to protect your branded or private-label products from hijackers looking to benefit from your brand’s good name.
+You can also combine FeedbackFive with SellerPulse to make it easier to protect your branded or private-label products from hijackers looking to benefit from your brand’s good name.
 Hijackers are prone to changing product details without your knowledge, which can cause confusion among buyers and negatively impact your brand reputation and sales.
 They may even be selling counterfeit goods or items that were obtained in an unauthorized way.

-eComEngine is dedicated to helping sellers succeed on Amazon through our secure, cloud-based tools: FeedbackFive and RestockPro.
+eComEngine is dedicated to helping sellers succeed on Amazon through our secure, cloud-based tools: FeedbackFive, RestockPro, and SellerPulse.
 For more helpful resources, check out our blog, webinars, and free guides to get strategies and inspiration to continue building your brand.